GPU Debug Scopes

 Validation Error: [ VUID-VkBufferMemoryBarrier-size-01189 ] Object 0: handle = 0xdb05ecf0, type = VK_OBJECT_TYPE_COMMAND_BUFFER; | MessageID = 0xb63479f2 | vkCmdPipelineBarrier(): pBufferMemoryBarriers[0].size VkBuffer 0xab64de0000000020[] has offset 0x0 and size 0x2f4400 whose sum is greater than total size 0x17a200.
 The Vulkan spec states: If size is not equal to VK_WHOLE_SIZE, size must be less than or equal to than the size of buffer minus offset (https://vulkan.lunarg.com/doc/view/1.3.268.0/windows/1.3-extensions/vkspec.html#VUID-VkBufferMemoryBarrier-size-01189)

-With this, I can now know exactly what part of the code-base to start looking investigating the issue in.
+With this, I can now know exactly what part of the code-base to start investigating the issue in.

 OpenGL